govhealth/PostpartumTOC/input/pagecontent/background.md

 </figure>

 ### USCDI+ Maternal Health Postpartum TOC Objective
 **Challenge:** Ensuring continuity of care for women who were pregnant is critical for improving maternal health outcomes.
-Data relevant to postpartum is care is siloed across multiple prenatal encounter summaries and is either missing or captured as unstructured data from the hospital encounter.
+Data relevant to postpartum care is siloed across multiple prenatal encounter summaries and is either missing or captured as unstructured data from the hospital encounter.
 - 65% of pregnancy-related deaths occur during postpartum
 - Up to 40% of women who were pregnant do not attend a postpartum visit